ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-9-3.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 6: Building a Culture of Continuous Improvement
+Building a Culture of Continuous Improvement
 -------------------------------------------------------

 In this chapter, we delve into the significance of building a culture of continuous improvement within organizations.
 We explore the various elements that contribute to fostering an environment where innovation, creative thinking, and experimentation thrive.